Cryptaspasma querula: Description

 Meyrick described the adults of this species as follows:

 Adults of C. querula is variable in both the appearance of the yellow markings on their wings as well as in their size.
 The female tends to be more plainly coloured than the male.

 Distribution

-This species is endemic to New Zealand found throughout the country.
+This species is endemic to New Zealand and is found throughout the country.

 Habitat and hosts

 This species inhabits native podocarp and broadleaf forest.
 The larvae feed on the fleshy cotyledons of Beilschmiedia tawa seeds as well as on the endosperm of the fruits of B. tawa, tarairi and miro trees.
 Larvae of this species has also been raised in captivity on common oak.
 The larvae of this species are a common food source for Mus musculus.

 Behaviour

+The larvae of this species pupates in the leaf litter under their host species.
 Adults of this species is on the wing most months of the year.
 Although they can be disturbed during the day, they are nocturnal and are attracted to light.
 They can be found inside houses due to this attraction and have also been observed resting on fences or other human made structures.